 Priority Action 3: Use knowledge, innovation and education to build a culture of safety and resilience at all levels.

 Priority Action 4: Reduce the underlying risk factors.

 Priority Action 5: Strengthen disaster preparedness for effective response at all levels.

-The Risk Reduction Index (RRI) is the principal project in DARA’s DRRI.
-The first phase of the RRI focused on seven countries in Central America and the Caribbean (Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and the Dominican Republic) during 2010.
-The second phase of the RRI is was carried out in West Africa.
+The Risk Reduction Index (RRI) was the principal project in DARA’s DRRI.
+The first phase of the RRI focused on seven countries in Central America and the Caribbean (Costa Rica, El Salvador, Guatemala, Honduras, Nicaragua, Panama and the Dominican Republic).
+The second phase of the RRI was carried out in West Africa.